saurabh500/mssql-rs/README.md

 - Download Rust MS internal setup (msrustup.exe) from [MSRustup from MS]

+#### Linux users

+There are some special scripts created and tested for Developers on Ubuntu 22.04.
+Look at the [README](./scripts/README.md) for details on how to install the dependencies and `msrustup` for Linux.

+#### MacOS development

+Coming soon.

 #### Setting up the environment
 To get a development environment running, please do the following:
 1. Clone *RustPrototype* repo by running